 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
 At Excalibur Primary School, in line with Cheshire East policy, children join the Reception class in the September of the academic year that they turn five.
+Children are eligible to join our preschool class after they turn 3.
 In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.

-"Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up" (Statutory framework for the early years foundation stage, 2017)
+"All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so their experiences in early years have a major impact on their future life chances.
+A secure, safe, and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential."
+EYFS Framework 2024